 The images of the Sun, the Sun trail, and the background on the above film-based image were all exposed on a single frame of film over the course of a year.
 The exposures of the Sun were made at 8:00 a.m.
 EST and, when clouds allowed, the matching digital photos were taken two minutes later.
 Sometimes clouds forced me to make the film and digital exposures on different days.
 You can see how many clouds I was working around in the video made from the digital images.
 The landscape image was exposed on film on October 8, 2006.
 The Sun trail was taken as one long exposure on film through a pair of stacked filters.
 I had hoped to expose three Sun trails on film, but weather prevented it.
 The flexibility afforded by digital imaging allowed me to add all three Sun trails to the final digital image, to expand the field of view to include the house on the left, and to make the associated analemma movie.

-Digital photos were taken with a Canon S80 with exposures ranging from 1/60th to 1/250th seconds at f8 and ASA 100 through Baader AstroSolar solar filter material, ©2006 (bottom photo) & ©2007 (top photo).
+Digital photos were taken with a Canon S80 with exposures ranging from 1/60th to 1/250th seconds at f8 and ASA 100 through Baader AstroSolar solar filter material, ©2006 (second photo) & ©2007 (the rest of the photos).
 The film-based photo was taken with a 24mm Nikkor lens and a Nikon F3 on Fuji Reala 100 color negative film using similar exposures.
 The film-based Sun trail was taken as a single multi-hour exposure through two layers of AstroSolar, ©2006.